(1833 - 1894)

 Raised in Alabama, he was a farm superintendent in Georgia at the start of the War.
 He enlisted as Private - September 17, 1861 - in Company K of the 2nd Georgia Infantry.

-He was wounded in the (right?) elbow and left leg - which was amputated - and captured in action on 17 September 1862 at Sharpsburg.
+He was wounded and captured in action on 17 September 1862 at Sharpsburg.

 After exchange he returned to Georgia and was elected tax collector of Stewart County.
 He served in that office - being continually reelected - until his death about 30 years later.